trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 :::EN:::

-The items in a teaching collection fulfil one function above all: to impart knowledge in academic teaching.
-In order to demonstrate shape and physique, as well as organic composition and functions, the Institute of Biology at Humboldt University in Berlin still uses models, wall charts, and specimens in seminars and lectures today.
-They are objects of study, and some of them are truly objects of use – they are hung on walls, mounted, presented, or passed around.
-Sometimes it only becomes apparent that some of the items are historical objects on closer inspection.
-Faded labels, cryptic numerical codes like [[28.8.5.7-4|material.common-seadragon]], and the marks of wear and tear hint at the journeys on which these objects have been and point to the eventful histories of some specimens.
-These histories have been shaped by processes of transfer, on both a functional and spatial level.

 <figure>

 ![Black and white photo: a classroom with 15 men, many of them with moustaches, and also at least one woman.
 In the foreground, there is one man on the left in a white lab coat and another on the right with a full white beard wearing a black jacket.
 At the front, there are objects on a table that are difficult to identify.
 Five posters of large images hang at the back.](/images/guests/classroom-zoological-institute-unterricht-zoologisches-institut-berlin-franz-eilhard-schulze.png)